About the McLean Game Refuge

 Before coming to the Game Refuge, Connor served as the assistant manager of the Yale School Forests overseeing 11,000 acres of working forest across New England.
 He also has experience in forest restoration, urban forestry and landscape design.

-Connor received his Master of Forestry degree from the Yale School of Forestry and Environmental Studies and his Bachelor of Arts degree from Bates College, and he maintains a Certified Forester license through the Connecticut Division of Forestry.
+Connor received his Master of Forestry degree from Yale University and his Bachelor of Arts degree from Bates College, and he maintains a Certified Forester license through the Connecticut Division of Forestry.

 Samantha joined the McLean Game Refuge as a Forest Ranger in June of 2018.
 Over the following three summers, she served as the Forest Crew Leader managing the Game Refuge’s summer college internship program.
 Now Samantha works here as a wildlife biologist investigating our resident eastern coyotes.

 Samantha holds a bachelor’s degree in Ecology and Evolutionary Biology from the University of Connecticut, and she is currently pursuing a master’s degree though UConn’s Department of Natural Resources and the Environment.
 In addition to her work with eastern coyotes, Samantha also has experience with forest management, watershed health and protection, and general wildlife ecology.

 Zach is pursuing a Biology degree at Hamilton College, and has a special interest in Ecology.
 At Hamilton, he has worked with and studied crows – both wild and those who have grown up in an aviary.
 Zach grew up in Granby and has been hiking here his whole life.
 In 2020, he started the Granby Land Trust Youth Conservation Corps, which works to improve trails on Granby Land Trust properties.
 Zach also spent a Summer removing invasive plants and replacing them with native ones.